 - Cost Efficiency: Cut development costs by 65%.

-- Scalability: Handle millions of records by bypassing platform limits.
+- Scalability: Handle millions of records with no database caps on paid plans.

 How It Works: